-- 1. All products must have been made by exhibitor.
-Premiums will not be paid for commercial - 2.
+- All products must have been made by exhibitor.
+Premiums will not be paid for commercial products. - 2.
 Complete baked goods must be brought to the Fair.
 After judging the Fair will display a portion of the product for the week. - 3.
 Prepared mixes used in baking cakes, rolls, etc. may be entered, but they MUST BE LABELED as such. - 4.
 Baked products to be judged on flavor, lightness, general appearance and crumb. - 5.
-Pies are to be judged on texture of crust and flavor and consistency of filling.
+Pies are to be judged on texture of crust and flavor and consistency of filling. - 6.
+No baked goods needing refrigeration will be accepted.